mrparsing/C-Projects/README.md

 - **[Ping from Scratch](./project/ping_from_scratch/)** — Just reimplementing the ping command from scratch.
 - **[AES-128](./project/aes/)** — A **minimal implementation** of core AES-128 encryption & decryption steps.
 - **[Liquid simulation](./project/liquid%20simulation/)** — A program that simulates water flowing through a grid of square cells using a very simple cellular model.
-- **[Black Hole - 3D](./project/black_hole_3d/)** — The project is a 3D black hole simulator visualizing light ray trajectories, gravitational distortions, and an accretion disk using OpenGL and GLFW.
+- **[Black Hole - 3D - Ray Simluation](./project/black_hole_ray_interaction_3D/)** — The project is a 3D black hole simulator visualizing light ray trajectories, gravitational distortions, and an accretion disk using OpenGL and GLFW.
 It enables real-time interaction with camera controls, predefined scenarios, and physical parameters like the Schwarzschild radius.

 ---